jgrss/geowombat/doc/source/install.rst

             .. tab:: Build image from scratch

-                If you want to build an image from scratch, a Dockerfile is provided in GeoWombat.
+                If you want to build an image from scratch, a Dockerfile is provided in ``geowombat``.
 Using this file, a Docker image can be built by::

                     git clone https://github.com/jgrss/geowombat.git